CPL

 Undo and redo

 Unlimited undo and redo functionality is supported, activated by Esc u and Esc U respectively (or Esc z and Esc Z as alternates, or Ctrl-z and Ctrl-y).
 As a distinctive feature of this editor (shared by emacs, with some distinctions, but almost no others), memory of the undone edits is retained even when further edits take place after an undo.
 A standard editor allows the following pitfall to occur: you undo several times with the purpose of inspecting how your text was at an earlier stage, but with the intention to return to the present, and then before redo-ing, you accidentally hit a key (for example, redo is Ctrl-y and you hit y without Ctrl); now your redo buffer is gone forever, and all you typed in the meanwhile is gone with it.
 Emacs and its kin keep memory of the complete history of commands including undo's.
 You do not redo in emacs, you undo an undo.
 You never lose anything, if no cap is posed on the length of the history, but once you start to undo an undo an undo the interface may become confusing, and the distance to any given past command increases rapidly.
 In the CPL editor you can think of undo and redo commands as not changing anything, just scrolling backwards and forwards along your past edits.
 It is when you start typing again (or save) that actual changes take place, and they are recorded with no loss.
 If you redo all the way to the present, nothing is recorded and you have just inspected your previous history.
 If you start typing after moving back to a point in history, all and only the undo's necessary to get to that point are themselves recorded in the undo buffer.
 The next time you undo you will roll back the time series of changes, including your past undo's that you resumed typing after, and roll forward when you redo.
-Multi-line movements (PgUp, PgDn, Ctrl-Home, Ctrl-End, find and go to line) are also saved in the undo buffer and can be undone; however, to keep the buffer from becoming unmanageable, only recent movements that follow the latest actual modification are remembered.
+Multi-line motion commands (PgUp, PgDn, Ctrl-Home, Ctrl-End, find and go to line) are also saved in the undo buffer and can be undone using Esc b (back), with Esc B for redo; however, to keep the buffer from becoming unmanageable, only the sequence of movements that follows the latest text alteration is remembered.
 For the same purpose the editing of adjacent characters is automatically merged together in a single undo operation, and characters erased right after being written are not remembered at all.
 Also, past undo sequences are only remembered once, and are not reinserted into the buffer when undone again.
 The buffer's lifespan coincides with an editing session; while the whole history of the session is available at all times during the editing of a file, no history is preserved after the file is closed.

 Page: (editor)options, Prev: Undo, Next: character set, Up: full-screen Index